An Ongoing Battle

-They were with rangers of the KNP on a joint patrol of the area north of the Olifants River in the park when they came in to contact with the suspects.
+Together with rangers of the KNP, they were on a joint patrol of the area north of the Olifants River in the park when they came in to contact with the suspects.

-In March this year the South African Defence Force deployed 165 troops to patrol the international border on Krugerís eastern border, with specific emphasis being placed on the recent surge in rhino poaching in South Africa and in the KNP in particular.
+In March 2011, the South African Defence Force deployed 165 troops to patrol the international border on Kruger's eastern border, with specific emphasis being placed on the recent surge in rhino poaching in South Africa and in the KNP in particular.

-According to SANParks chief executive David Mabunda in a statement last month, 71 rhinos have been killed at SANParks reserves since the beginning of this year, while 333 rhino deaths were recorded last year.
+According to SANParks chief executive David Mabunda in a statement, 71 rhinos have been killed at SANParks reserves since the beginning of 2011, while 333 rhino deaths were recorded in 2010.